-Conclusion as to whether amounts derived under the arrangement involving a lease are subject to section CE 1(1)(e)
+• Conclusion as to whether amounts derived under the arrangement involving a lease are subject to section CC 1

-In summary, the conclusions are that the amounts derived in relation to a lease (the fourth arrangement) are subject to section CE 1(1)(e), because
+In summary, the conclusions are that the amounts derived in relation to a lease (the fourth arrangement) are subject to section CC 1, because

-- The amount is rent or a premium; or - The amount is included within "other revenues" because it is an incoming from land, and - The statutory intention is to capture a wide range of amounts derived from a lease, and - The words "other revenues" do not mean other things that are revenue in nature; instead, they mean incomings from land.

-Is the licence arrangement subject to section CE 1(1)(e)?
+- The amount is rent or a premium; or - The amount is included within "other revenues" because it is an incoming from land, and - The statutory intention is to capture a wide range of amounts derived from a lease, and - The words "other revenues" do not mean other things that are revenue in nature; instead, they mean incomings from land. - Is the licence arrangement subject to section CC 1(1)?

-The discussion so far has related to the application of section CE 1(1)(e) to the arrangement involving a lease.
-The other arrangement to which section CE 1(1)(e) applies involves a licence - the arrangement in BR Pub 02/06.
-The words listed in section CE 1(1)(e) - "rents, fines, premiums" apply most commonly to leases and not licences.
+The discussion so far has related to the application of section CC 1(1) to the arrangement involving a lease.
+The other arrangement to which section CC 1(1) applies involves a licence: the arrangement in BR Pub 05/06.
+The words listed in section CC 1(2) - "rent", "fine" and "premium" apply most commonly to leases and not licences.
 That raises the issue of whether the amount derived under the licence arrangement is subject to the section.

-The first point to note is that section CE 1(1)(e) applies to certain receipts derived by the owner of land from "any lease, licence, or easement affecting the land".
+The first point to note is that section CC 1(1) applies to certain receipts derived by the owner of land from "a lease, licence, or easement affecting the land".
 Clearly, the section applies to licences.